pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog.md

 branch: `all-new-outputs`

 So, I can either lazily add the event_json directly to a suitably good field or I can think through it.
 I am thinking I will start with lazy addition.
 If I find some cool fields which seem to match, then I will change it to them.
 Simple.

+---

+25th May 2025

+New day, I am done with the new output types.
+All tested, I am able to import the new result into DefectDojo and get it parsed with their generic parser.
+Nice.

+branch: `all-new-outputs`.
+This is rebased and all nice with the master.
+So, should be fine I suppose.

+This is getting too long so I'll move to a new file.